john-pachec0/Monitor/CBT_EDUCATIONAL_CONTENT.md

 And it works.
 Decades of research show that CBT significantly reduces anxiety and helps people develop lasting coping strategies.
 The skills you build become second nature.

-That's what Untwist is here for: to help you practice these skills in real time, when anxious thoughts strike.
+That's what Monitor is here for: to help you practice these skills in real time, when anxious thoughts strike.
 Not to replace therapy (if you need professional support, please seek it), but to give you a pocket companion for the daily work of recognizing and reframing unhelpful thinking patterns.

 Let's look at how this actually works.
 ```